Europe not prepared for U.S. pig virus threat

 "Some protein-rich by-products, such as dried blood, are incorporated in feed products.
 This can go in the feed of other pigs, spreading the disease," said Bernard Vallat, director general of the World Organisation for Animal Health (OIE), adding thermal treatment of these products could kill the virus.

-Some believe the deadly strain originated in China and has already traveled thousands of miles to North America, though how it achieved this remains unclear.
+Some believe the deadly strain originated in China and has already travelled thousands of miles to North America, though how it achieved this remains unclear.

 It is nearly identical to one that infected pigs in China's Anhui province, according to a report published in the American Society of Microbiology journal mBio.